Fender Custom Shop 57' Lower Power Twin Mods

 2. Some models used tiny red polyprop coupling caps throughout (some have Fender's very nice Red paper Caps).
-The polys sound hi-fi so we replace these with Malory 150s or Fender paper and oil for a rounder warmer tone in all positions except the phase inverter circuit where they add to clarity.
+The polys sound hi-fi so we replace these with Malory 150s a rounder warmer tone in all positions.

 Fender used 12AX7s throughout the pre-amp in the reissue which makes it sound harsh.
 The original Fender's came with 12AY7s and 12AX7s.
 We replace the first gain with 12AY7s.
 It make the amp smoother feeling and gives more headroom.